makandra/edge_rider/README.md

 and then trigger a query or update at a precisely defined moment.
 If you write any kind of scalable code with ActiveRecord, you are probably using relations (or scopes) to do it.

-This gem, Edge Rider, was created with two intents:
+Edge Rider was created with two intents:

 1. Provides a number of utility methods to facilitate hardcore work with relations.
 2. Provide a stable API for working with relations across multiple versions of Rails, since